- Depending on the flavor, dogs can eat ice cream, but they probably shouldn’t.

 - Do not give your dog Rum Raisin ice cream – raisins (and their cousin the grape) are toxic to dogs and can, unfortunately, be so serious as to cause kidney failure and death.

 - Avoid sugar-free varieties.
-Most artificial sweeteners can cause diarrhea, but those with xylitol are on the big no-no list – xylitol is extremely poisonous to pups!
+Most artificial sweeteners can cause diarrhea, but those with xylitol are on the big no-no list – xylitol is extremely poisonous to pups.
+Maintain dog insurance on your pets, so you’ll be able to get treatment for any kind of accidental toxic ingestion.

-It’s best to skip the ice cream, especially pooches who may be obese, or diagnosed with diabetes, dairy intolerances and allergies.
+It’s best to skip the ice cream, especially for pooches who may be obese or diagnosed with diabetes, dairy intolerances, and allergies.
 For lighter varieties including sorbet and sherbet, check the ingredients and make sure there aren’t toxic components including xylitol or raisins.
 Same goes for gelato, and keep an eye out for those rich, creamy chocolate flavors.

 The bottom line of ice cream for dogs